Skip to main content

 The creative team was also mindful of Anne’s appearance.
 Note the tattered dress threatening to slip right off of her thin frame and the thick coat of dirt on her face: her battered image reflects both Hathaway’s performance and Fantine’s crippled psyche.

 Here we see Hooper utilizing his full set of tools to craft the scene in all its despair and agony.
 From this we see, first, that there is more that goes into developing a scene than just the singer’s ability, and second, that Hooper overlooked nothing when building his naturalistic musical.
-With this foundation, the use of inexperienced singers makes sense--and comes with some unexpected rewards.
+This is a face of the music that cannot show itself in its cradle on the stage.
+The possibilities are a little too enticing to leave unexplored.

 Non Singers in Musicals